mpchenette/copilot-value-metrics/README.md

-## 4-Digit Rolling Number Selectors

-A tiny vanilla web app with four vertical wheels you can scroll to pick digits 0–9, like setting a PIN or combo lock.
+## Copilot Value Metrics Explorer

+A tiny vanilla web app to explore SDLC metrics and how well they capture the impact of AI coding assistants across four categories: Ease of Gathering, Signal Strength, Resistance to Gaming, and Objectivity.

 Features:
+- Metric (word) wheel sorted by total score (descending)
-- Four independent digit wheels (0–9) with smooth scroll-snap
+- Four score wheels (1–10) displayed alongside category labels
-- Mouse/touch scroll, click on a digit, or use keyboard: Up/Down, Home/End
-- Live 4-digit readout updates as you scroll
+- Inline total of the four category scores
+- Per-category explanations in a consolidated details panel
-- Accessible roles/labels with `aria-valuenow` and `aria-selected`
+- Accessible roles/labels with ARIA attributes

 ### Run locally